Published On: Apr 09 2013 04:42:55 PM CDTUpdated On: Apr 12 2016 01:00:00 AM CDT

 1979: The movie "Mad Max," starring a then unknown Mel Gibson, premieres in Australia.
 The movie would go on to a limited run in North America in 1980, earning less than $10 million, but became a big international hit and a cult favorite as the years went on.
 It also spawned a film series, with the sequels "Mad Max 2" in 1981 and "Mad Max Beyond Thunderdome" in 1985.

-1979: Actress Claire Danes, best known for TV roles in "Homeland" and "My So-Called Life," as well as movie roles in "Romeo + Juliet," "Terminator 3" and "Stardust," is born in Manhattan, N.Y.
+1979: Actress Claire Danes, best known for TV roles in "Homeland" and "My So-Called Life," as well as movie roles in "Romeo + Juliet," "Terminator 3" and "Stardust," is born in Manhattan, New York.

-1971: Actress Shannen Doherty, best known for her television roles on "Beverly Hills, 90210" and "Charmed," is born in Memphis, Tenn.
+1971: Actress Shannen Doherty, best known for her television roles on "Beverly Hills, 90210" and "Charmed," is born in Memphis, Tennessee.

 1966: In an eerie recreation of the duo's hit single from two years before, Jan Berry (left) of Jan & Dean crashes his Corvette into a parked truck on Beverly Hills' Whittier Drive, near a stretch of road in Los Angeles known as Dead Man's Curve.
 Berry was in a coma for two months and suffered paralysis and extensive brain damage.
 He required four years of rehabilitation to be able to talk and a full decade in order to perform live again.